|Cat with dead bird by iStockPhoto|

 “Here we have yet another peer-reviewed study that documents additional, serious impacts to bird populations that previously have not been fully appreciated.
 Feral and outdoor cats are simply devastating populations of birds and other wildlife,” said Clare Nielsen, Director of Communications for American Bird Conservancy, one of the leading bird conservation organizations in the U.S.

-The new study follows the release in January, 2013, of a new, widely-reported, peer-reviewed study by scientists from two of the world's leading science and wildlife organizations – the Smithsonian Conservation Biology Institute and the U.S. Fish and Wildlife Service (FWS) – which found that bird and mammal mortality caused by outdoor cats in the United States is much higher than has been widely reported, with annual bird mortality now estimated to be 1.4 to 3.7 billion and mammal mortality likely 6.9 – 20.7 billion individuals.
+The new study follows the release in January, 2013, of a new, widely-reported, peer-reviewed study by scientists from two of the world's leading science and wildlife organizations – the Smithsonian Conservation Biology Institute and the U.S. Fish and Wildlife Service (FWS) – which found that bird and mammal mortality caused by outdoor cats in the United States is much higher than has been widely reported, with annual bird mortality now estimated to be 1.3 to 4.0 billion and mammal mortality likely 6.3 to 22.3 billion individuals.

 That study's estimate of bird mortality far exceeds any previously estimated U.S. figure for cats.
 In fact, this magnitude of mortality may exceed all other direct sources of anthropogenic bird and mammal mortality combined.
 Other bird mortality sources include collisions with windows, buildings, communication towers, and vehicles, as well as pesticide poisoning.